Avi8010/Placement_Predictor/README.md

 </p>

 ## Features:
-- By leveraging the Decision Tree Classification technique, the model haas been train o analyze the input parameteers and makes predictions ragarding the outcome.
+- By leveraging the Decision Tree Classification technique, the model has been train to analyze the input parameteers and makes predictions ragarding the outcome.
 - The Machine Learing Model (Decision Tree Classification) achieved 97% precision and 86% accuracy.

 ## Tech Stack: